Home Experience Design

 And in all these I had to align myself with other stakeholders in other departments, heads of functions, senior leadership, finance, the COO.

-Don’t you love that story?
-I do.
+Don’t you love that?
+I know I do.

-Not just to get the basics done – like forecasting or training.
-But to share how the Contact Centre can help support the efforts of other departments and the organization at large.
+But to promote how the Contact Centre can support the efforts of other departments and solve business problems.

 Daniel Ord